AMERICAN IDIOMS (K)

 (To) know something inside-out:

-To know something completely and thoroughly. ex.
-"Let me show you around.
+To know something completely and thoroughly.
+Example: "Let me show you around.
 I know this neighborhood inside-out."

-A person who acts like they know everything. ex.
-"P1: Robert is so conceited!
+A person who acts like they know everything (slightly derogatory).
+Example: "P1: Robert is so conceited!
 P2: Yeah, he's a real know-it-all."